obitouka/InstagramPrivSniffer/.github/CONTRIBUTING.md

 # Issues Guide

+- Have questions?
+Create an [issue](https://github.com/obitouka/InstagramPrivSniffer/issues).
 - Found a bug?
 Open a [bug issue](https://github.com/obitouka/InstagramPrivSniffer/issues) or contribute a fix as mentioned above.
-- **Before adding or requesting any feature**, please create an issue first using the [add or request feature issue](https://github.com/obitouka/InstagramPrivSniffer/issues).
-This helps discuss the idea and get approval before you start working on it.
+- Want to add or request a feature?
+Open [add or request feature issue](https://github.com/obitouka/InstagramPrivSniffer/issues) first to discuss the idea and get approval before you start working on it.
 - For privacy or legal issues, **don’t open a public issue**.
 Please email me at **obitouka@protonmail.com** with the necessary details.
 I will respond as soon as possible.

 > **Privacy Note:** Do **not include real Instagram usernames or screenshots of personal data** in issues.